-Dr. Alain Marc P. Golez has been a Director of the Bank since 2005.
+Dr. Alain Marc P. Golez Non-Executive Director Filipino, 44 Dr. Alain Marc P. Golez has served as a Director of the Bank since 2005.
 He has also been the Bank's Treasurer from 2005 to 2018.
-Dr. Golez also holds directorship and officership positions in Gopel Finance Corporation, Factors Lending Corporation, Paseo del Rio, Zealep Hotels, Inc., Bently Realty and Development Corporation, Divine Shepherd Memorial Gardens, and Pelaez-Golez Management Corporation as Corporate Secretary; Cagayan de Oro Academy for International Education and Golez and Golez Ventures as President; Zealep Holdings, Inc. as Chief Executive Officer; Liceo de Cagayan University as Vice President and Corporate Secretary; and Zealep, Inc. and Zealep Insurance Agency and Allied Services as Director.
-He holds a Bachelor of Arts degree major in English from San Carlos University, Master in Entrepreneurship from Asian Institute of Management and Doctor in Philosophy Major in Commerce from University of Sto.
+He was elected as President of Liceo de Cagayan University in 2020.
+He also holds directorship and officership positions in Gopel Finance Corporation, Factors Lending Corporation, Paseo del Rio, Bently Realty and Development Corporation, Divine Shepherd Memorial Gardens, and Pelaez-Golez Management Corporation as Corporate Secretary; Cagayan de Oro Academy for International Education and Golez and Golez Ventures as President; Zealep Holdings, Inc. as Chief Executive Officer;; and Zealep, Inc. and Zealep Insurance Agency and Allied Services as Director.
+He holds a Bachelor of Arts degree major in English from the University of San Carlos, Master in Entrepreneurship from the Asian Institute of Management and Doctor in Philosophy Major in Commerce from the University of Sto.
 Tomas.
 He attended the Corporate Governance Seminar in 2016.

 Engr.
-Elpidio M. Paras Director Filipino, 67
+Elpidio M. Paras Independent Director Filipino, 68

 Engr.
-Paras has been a Director of the Bank since 2005.
+Paras has served as a Director of the Bank since 2005.
 Engr.
 Paras is one of Cagayan de Oro City's prominent and pioneering businessmen.
 He is the President and CEO of UC-1 Corporation, Parasat Cable TV, Inc., Arriba Telecontact Inc. and Paramedix Inc. His newest business establishment, Seven Seas, is a popular and the only water sports adventure park in Cagayan de Oro City.
 He has been the President of Cagayan De Oro Chamber of Commerce and Chairman of the Board of Trustees of Xavier University in 2007.
 Engr.
 Paras holds a Bachelor of Science degree in Mechanical Engineering from De Lasalle University.
 He attended the Corporate Governance Seminar in 2016.